 The Leadership Development Committee shall identify and recruit individuals who have potential to be effective leaders to serve in various ASIS&T offices; design, develop and implement training and development activities to enhance the skills and abilities of current ASIS&T leaders (subject to resource constraints and board approval); assess the factors that enhance or inhibit the commitment and motivation of leaders and recommend activities to improve ASIS&T’s effectiveness in motivating superior performance from its volunteer leaders; identify and/or develop logical development paths for volunteer leaders such that subsequent appointments make use of experience gained in previous positions.
-Promote these development paths so that current and potential leaders are aware of opportunities for advancement within the ASIS&T volunteer organization; recommend to the Nominations Committee, the President-elect and to nominating bodies for SIGs and Chapters qualified individuals who should be considered for various ASIS&T leadership positions; evaluate the effectiveness of ASIS&T’s leadership development activities and report results to the board and the committee administers the Cretsos Leadership award.
+Promote these development paths so that current and potential leaders are aware of opportunities for advancement within the ASIS&T volunteer organization; recommend to the Nominations Committee, the President-elect and to nominating bodies for SIGs and Chapters qualified individuals who should be considered for various ASIS&T leadership positions; evaluate the effectiveness of ASIS&T’s leadership development activities and report results to the board and the committee administers the Cretsos Leadership award and New Leaders awards.

 - Emily Agunod

-- Nina Collins, Indiana Tech
+- Nina Collins, Purdue University

 - Michael Leach, Harvard University